Théo-Mario Coppola

 They took part in the What Are We Doing?
 Art in Front of Climate Change round table and are featured in the resulting video work by artist Dorian Sari at Kunsthalle Basel in Basel, Switzerland in 2023 on policy-making in favour of stronger sustainability measures by politicians and professionals towards and within the cultural sector, in the light of the artist’s commitment along with a group of activists at Fridays For Future.

-Mobilising notions transcending the boundaries of aesthetics, cultural studies and political studies, they have contributed to exhibition catalogues and monographic publications.
+Mobilising notions transcending the boundaries of aesthetics, cultural studies and political studies, they have contributed to exhibition catalogues and collective and monographic publications with texts published by Beaux-Arts Nantes Saint-Nazaire, Centre culturel Jean-Cocteau – Les Lilas, Le Fresnoy - Studio national des arts contemporains, Hatje Cantz, HEAD Genève, Les Éditions Extensibles, MÖREL and Primo Piano & Intermezzo.

 Their reviews on art practitioners, books and exhibitions have been published by Antidote, ATP Diary, Crash Magazine, Critique d’art, Flash Art, SP–ARTE 365 Editorial and ZéroDeux.

-They have been a regular member of awards and academic jurys and committees.
+They have been a regular member of award and academic jurys and selection and funding committees, as well as board of directors.

-Seeking to encourage fair and equitable work conditions in the cultural field, they regularly provide expertise on governance, strategy development and management, and greater diversity within the context of government ministry advisory groups, and sectoral and umbrella organisations.
-In conjunction with fellow activists, they successfully campaigned for the registration of the exhibition as an intellectual work in the French Intellectual Property Code and for the introduction and widespread use of a standard work contract between curators and French institutions therefore achieving further professional recognition for curatorial labour.
+Seeking to encourage fair and equitable work conditions in the cultural field, they have regularly provided expertise on curatorial and critical affairs including knowledge building, ethical governance, strategy development, inclusive management and greater diversity within the context of government ministry advisory groups and sectoral and umbrella organisations.
+In conjunction with fellow colleagues and activists, they successfully campaigned for the registration of the exhibition as an intellectual work in the French Intellectual Property Code and for the introduction and widespread use of a standard work contract between curators and French institutions therefore achieving further professional recognition for curatorial labour.

-They are a member of CAAP – Multidisciplinary Committee for Artists and Authors, CEA – French Association of Curators, AWI – Art Workers Italia, IKT – International Association of Curators of Contemporary Art, and AICA – International Association of Art Critics, and of CEA – French Association of Curators.
+They are a member of CAAP – French Multidisciplinary Committee for Artists and Authors, CEA – French Association of Curators, AWI – Art Workers Italia, IKT – International Association of Curators of Contemporary Art, and AICA – International Association of Art Critics.

-COPYRIGHT – Please do not use quotes from the texts and portrait published on this website without obtaining our prior consent.
+Please do not use quotes from the texts and portrait published on this website and do not add the above mentioned email address to mailing lists without obtaining our prior consent.